Cairi-S/tom-poulson/README.md

 When you **hover over an item in the navbar** the text will be outlined by a box - the text and background color will invert so the text is off-white and the box is maroon.

-The **Home and Contact pages** will feature a different Hero images aimed to showcase the area of that pages focus - these pictures will be action photos with the hope of giving energy to the webpage and giving a positive emotional response toward the site and the musician.
+The **home and contact pages** will feature a different Hero images aimed to showcase the area of that pages focus - these pictures will be action photos with the hope of giving energy to the webpage and giving a positive emotional response toward the site and the musician.

-### **Home** ###
+**HOME**

-The **Hero image** will be static with a text box featuring a mini biography on the right, within this text box the user be prompted to **download full biography** via a button.
+The **hero image** will be static with a text box featuring a mini biography on the right, within this text box the user be prompted to **download full biography** via a button.
 Three seperate **reviews** of recent performances will be featured above the footer.
 On mobile phones the hero image will be static while the text scrolls over the image.

-The **download button** will feature a download icon and **open to a pdf in a new tab**.
+The **download button** will feature a download icon and **open to a PDF in a new tab**.

-On **iPad and Mobile devices** only the two more prestigious reviews will be featured to reduce scroll time and stop the potential for information overload.
+On **iPad and mobile devices** only the two more prestigious reviews will be featured to reduce scroll time and stop the potential for information overload.

-As part of the footer there will be a **Call to Action** button directing users to the **Contact page** should the user have already decided that they want to make contact with the musician.
+As part of the footer there will be a **call to action** button directing users to the **contact page** should the user have already decided that they want to make contact with the musician.

-### **Ensembles and Projects** ###
+**ENSEMBLES AND PROJECTS**

 A major part of this musicians work is through solo projects and playing with other ensembles - many of these are prestigious in themselves and users may be looking to find out more information about these projects, therefore it is necessary to highlight them in their own page.